-Any member may, by a show of hands, be elected without notice to occupy an office temporarily pending the next Annual General Meeting.
+Any Executive member may, by a show of hands, be elected without notice to occupy an office temporarily pending the next Annual General Meeting.
 Members may also be co‐opted onto any committee where their expertise is of assistance to that committee.

-If a Member alleges that a Member is in breach of this Constitution or a customer complains about a Member, they shall refer the matter in writing to the Manager of the Association who shall conduct a preliminary investigation and report to the Chairperson.
+If a Member alleges that a Member is in breach of this Constitution or a customer complains about a Member, they shall refer the matter in writing to the secretariat who shall conduct a preliminary investigation and report to the Chairperson.
 The Chairperson will determine the need for, and if necessary, appoint either a Mediation Panel or the appointed representatives of three members as a Disciplinary Panel.

-The Mediation or Disciplinary Panel shall give both the complainant and the Member complained of a proper opportunity to put their case, and shall determine whether to invite submissions in person or in writing, dependent on its view of the seriousness of the issues concerned.
+The Mediation or Disciplinary Panel shall give both the complainant and the Member complained of a proper opportunity to put their case and shall determine whether to invite submissions in person or in writing, dependent on its view of the seriousness of the issues concerned.
 The Mediation or Disciplinary Panel shall deal with the matter in a timely fashion and shall notify the parties concerned in writing of their decision as to whether the Member has acted in breach of its obligations under the BGIA Constitution or the Code of Practice.

 If such a breach is found, the Panel shall determine the extent of the disciplinary action to be taken against the Member, which may include suspension or expulsion from membership in case of serious breach.
 Expulsion from the BGIA automatically means expulsion from the FSPA.

 A General Meeting shall be one to which all members are invited.
-21 days notice shall be given of an Annual General Meeting.
+21 days’ notice shall be given of an Annual General Meeting.
 All items discussed at meetings, Minutes and other papers circulated in connection with meetings are private and confidential and it is a condition of membership that these matters are not divulged to non-members.

 A quorum shall consist of representatives from five member companies.
-If at any meeting a quorum is not present the meeting may be dissolved by those present.
+If at any meeting a quorum is not present, the meeting may be dissolved by those present.

 The Association in General Meeting shall have the power to appoint Committees charged with such duties as the Association may decide.

 Membership of the Association may be terminated by voluntary withdrawal.
 However, a resigning company will be liable for the fees for the current fiscal year.
-Membership may also be terminated if a company no longer fulfills the criteria for membership or fails to make the appropriate subscription payment.
+Membership may also be terminated if a company no longer fulfils the criteria for membership or fails to make the appropriate subscription payment.

-The use of Association information and surveys must be used solely by the member company; the passing on of information to third parties is strictly forbidden.
+The use of Association information and surveys must be used solely by the member company, the passing on of information to third parties is strictly forbidden.